matomatical/UoM-WAM-Spam/README.md

 The script will log the notification message to a local file.

-The only configuration required is to enter the name of the desired file into the script at runtime.
+The only configuration required is to enter the name of the desired file into the script at runtime, or hard-code it into `notify/by_logfile.py`.

 #### Multiple notification methods